Give your little ones a sense of identity and pride in their unique heritage.

 The biggest challenge is making sure you are regularly exposing your kids to their home cultures.
 When you live outside your home country, it’s easy for school, errands, and life in general, to take over.
 If possible, find ways to incorporate learning into your daily routine.

 Incorporate Cultural Learning Into Your Daily Routine

 Taking the points discussed above, there are ways to apply this cultural learning every day.
 Here are five easy ideas, though you will be able to devise your own methods as well.

 Children learn and enjoy the process when they are playing and interacting naturally.
 To encourage interactions and conversation between yourself and your kids, teach them a traditional game or do some craft activity that celebrates something about your home culture.
 Work in stories of your childhood or a fond memory related to it.

 As mentioned earlier, always watch out for what your children enjoy and use that while teaching them something.
 Do your kids love tram rides?
 Schedule a weekly one and speak only your home language the whole way.
 Do you need to get a meal ready and have kids who are interested in cooking?
 Let them help you prepare a traditional meal – from shopping for ingredients, all the way to preparing it in the kitchen.

-Always keep an eye out for books, videos, etc. that celebrate your home culture and or multicultural kids.
+Always keep an eye out for podcasts, book, videos, etc. that celebrate your home culture and or multicultural kids.
 Share news articles about someone from back home or something they can relate to and identify with.

 Remember that culture is not just what we usually think of it as – folktales, traditions, songs, art and food.
 Culture is a living and continuously evolving thing.
 It is, at its essence, what we do every day.
 To make our multicultural kids proud of where they come from starts with understanding that each of the cultures they come from is what makes them who they are (i.e. special).
 And it is our hope that they can one day use their unique world view to make a difference!